jxtx-memorial/jxtx-memorial.github.io/README.md

 `Gemfile` - for jekyll, we can leave this alone for now.

 `forty_jekyll_theme.gemspec` - more jekyll stuff that we can ignore.

-It seems like any markdown (`.md`) or HTML (`.html`) docs we end up adding to this main repository will be added to the website as separate pages, and automatically incorporated into the navigation.
-So that's how we create new pages.